Accessing Data from Statistics Finland OGC api

 ogc_get_statfi_area()

-: Retrieves administrative area polygons (e.g., municipalities, wellbeing areas) for specified years, scales, and tessellation types. -
+: Retrieves administrative area polygons (e.g., municipalities, wellbeing areas) for specified years and scales. -

 ogc_get_statfi_area_pop()